 The District will assist students and staff involved with alcohol or other substances.
 The District offers the following supports for students including but not limited to, Genesee Valley Mental Health Services, Social Workers, Delphi Prevention Counselor, and the Brockport Mental Health Team.
-A program entitled the Student Assistance Program (SAP).
 This program for students brings together school, community, family and the youth in a working partnership.
 They offer assistance to students currently experiencing problems or those at risk for problems.
 The SAP is designed to help students succeed in the school setting and break down barriers to learning, allowing students to successfully complete their education.